dansav/vs-eye-tracking/README.md

  - [x] Basic scrolling (while holding down a keyboard key.
 Currently Right-Ctrl, but it might change)
  - [x] Basic way of moving the caret to where you look (Currently by tapping Right-Shift, but it will change)

+## TODO / Ideas

  - [ ] Improve handling of keyboard events to detect double tap, and double tap and hold
  - [ ] Publish preview releases to wsixgallery.com
    - [ ] Update texts in the vsix manifest
- - [ ] SOme kind of error reporting in UI and maybe upload to remote service
+ - [ ] Some kind of error reporting in UI and maybe upload to remote service
  - [ ] Add configuration UI
    - [ ] Select what keyboard keys to use
    - [ ] Enabe/disable individual features